 June/July (Lower Sixth)

-Pupils attend Open Days in Cambridge and Oxford.
+Students attend Open Days in Cambridge and Oxford.
 This is the peak season for departmental and College Open Days, although they are sometimes offered at other times of the year.
-Pupils provide written feedback on their Open Day experiences.
+Students provide written feedback on their Open Day experiences.

-The Eltham College Oxbridge programme also included work with our Old Elthamians.
+The Eltham College Oxbridge programme also includes work with our Old Elthamians.
 Every year a dinner for staff and students is held in one of the two universities to bring together Oxbridge students with members of the Eltham College staff past and present.
-This year, we gathered on 7th February in Magdalen College, Oxford.